mdeniz/marcus_bikes/README.md

 * **Product** (app/models/product)

   The main entity for this project.
-Products are the things we sell in our store.
+Products are the object of our sells in our store.
 A product can be in one category only.
 Eg. "Altitude 27.5\" Carbon Frameset" can be a product model of the brand "Rocky Mountain" and it could belong to the "Mountain bikes" category.

   *Table definition* ([source code](db/migrate/20241126100910_create_products.rb)):